Get Out and Enjoy the Great Outdoors – You’ll Be Glad You Did

 The lovely Hemlock Gorge, with a path of slightly less than a mile, gives access to Echo Bridge.

 Check out Trails in Nearby Towns

 Dedham‘s Wilson Mountain Trail is a favorite, with panoramic views Boston.
-Get information about this and other Dedham trails at Town of Dedham Trails
+Get information about this trail at the MA Dept. of Conservation and Recreation website.

 Wellesley has 43 miles of trails.
 Their trails website has a wealth of information and trails maps.